jts272/pp4-safe-hands-guitar-tech/README.md

   are utilized as information radiators for an instant view on an iteration's progress.
   These are best viewed in Board view with the Label field enabled.
 Here is the board for the [first iteration](https://github.com/users/jts272/projects/7/views/1?layout=board&visibleFields=%5B%22Title%22%2C%22Assignees%22%2C%22Status%22%2C%22Labels%22%5D) as an example.
-This follows the kanban style whereby an item is brought in as a Todo item.
+This follows the Kanban style whereby an item is brought in as a Todo item.
 It then moves to In Progress when it is being worked on, then finally Done once all tasks and acceptance criteria have been met.